 A computerized tomography (CT) is a safe, noninvasive imaging test to diagnose injury and disease.
-THINK Neurology for Kids provides quick, onsite CT scans at its The Woodlands, Texas, location, which is open to patients of the Katy and Cypress, Texas, practice locations, too.
+THINK Neurology for Kids provides quick, onsite CT scans at its The Woodlands, Texas, location, which is open to patients of the Katy, Sugar Land, and Cypress, Texas, practice locations, too.
 Getting a CT scan for the first time can be stressful for kids, but the expert practitioners at THINK Neurology for Kids have the training to make it a calm experience.
 If your child needs a CT scan, make an appointment today at THINK Neurology for Kids or book online.

 A computerized tomography (CT) scan is a three-dimensional imaging test that can target different parts of the body, from the head to the abdomen to the legs.

 If THINK Neurology for Kids thinks your child may have an internal injury or disease, a CT scan helps with visualization.
 Common reasons for a CT scan include:

 A magnetic resonance imaging test (MRI) may also be used if a CT scan is not suitable for a specific reason.

 For a CT scan, THINK Neurology for Kids recommends your child not eat for a couple of hours beforehand.
 This ensures that the imaging is more clear.
 Before entering the scanner, your child puts on a hospital gown and takes off metal accessories like jewelry or glasses.

 Depending on the purpose of the CT scan, your child may need to drink contrast material.
 This special dye highlights the part of the body that the scan is targeting.
 This may be administered by: